Caroline Dessaulles-Béique: Career

-Joining forces with Marie Gérin-Lajoie

 In 1907, Dessaulles-Béique and Marie Gérin-Lajoie expanded the Patronage Committee to the national level, founding the National Federation of Saint John the Baptist (FNSJB), for which Dessaulles-Béique served as president until 1913.
 The FNSJB served as an umbrella organization, uniting twenty-two women's social activist organizations.
 Their interests included access to education for women, aid to the poor and unemployed, Civil Code reforms, temperance, worker housing and other issues.
 Some of the projects that Dessaulles-Béique and the FNSJB were involved in were pressing for creation of the juvenile court system, working with the Sainte-Justine Hospital, and the distribution of milk and maternal assistance programs like Drops of Milk.
 From 1909 to 1910, Dessaulles-Béique simultaneously served on the executive board of the Montreal Local Council of Women.

 In 1913, she resigned as president of FNSJB to turn her attention to war work, becoming involved in both the Canadian Red Cross and the Khaki League, an assistance organization for returning veterans.
 When World War I ended, she returned to women's programs, and was among the founders of the Provincial Committee for Women's Suffrage (Comité provincial pour le suffrage féminin, CPSF) in 1922.
 The women who joined the CPSF were primarily members of two older feminist groups, the Montreal Suffrage Association and the FNSJB.
 Besides Dessaulles-Béique and Gérin-Lajoie, among the founding members of CPSF were Thérèse Casgrain, Carrie Derick, Grace Ritchie-England, Idola Saint-Jean, and Isabella Scott.
 For the women of the FNSJB, this was a significant change in stance, as the organization had been formed with approval by the pope to train women in their moral and civic responsibilities as wives, rather than as individual citizens.
 The struggle for the right to vote in Quebec continued to 1940, when women won full suffrage.